-Waste generation, storage and disposal Land pollution Land pollution Construction, Operation • Ensure segregation of hazardous To avoid land and contamination of
+Waste generation, storage and disposal Land pollution Land pollution Construction, Operation • Ensure segregation of hazardous To avoid land and Mine Manager,

-······ g····· g······, ·····g· ···· ··· Hazardous and Decommissioning wastes from non-hazardous. ground water resources
+Hazardous and Decommissioning wastes from non-hazardous. contamination of Environmental

-Leachate • During the construction phase,
+Leachate • During the construction phase, ground water Specialist, Health and

-Illegal dumping temporary storage of construction
+Illegal dumping temporary storage of construction resources Safety Rep

 waste to be stored in a bunded

 designated area.

 • No burning of refuse wastes are on

 the premises or on surrounding

 premises

 • All hazardous material must be

 carefully stored and then disposed of

 offsite at the licensed hazardous

 landfill site

 • Sealable bins and containers must

 be made available for the storage of

 all streams of waste throughout the

 site.

 • Waste bins must be emptied on a

-regular basis as to ensure bins do not
+regular basis as to ensure bins do not overflow.

-overflow.

 • No littering will not be permitted on

-site and general nousekeeping
+site and general housekeeping should be enforced

-Should be enforced

-• Site must be kept clean and free of
+١. Site must be kept clean and free of

-rubbish that could potentially attract
+• rubbish that could potentially attract

-animal pesis and that bins are
+animal pests and that bins are

-Scaveriger proof.
+scavenger proof.

+Separate waste skips/ bins for the

-• different waste streams must be
+' different waste streams must be

 available on site

-DO not dump waste of any nature or
+DO not dump waste of any nature, or

-• any foreign material into any
+any foreign material into any

 drainage line or stream

-All waste to be disposed off at a
+• All waste to be disposed off at a

-• suitably registered waste disposal
+suitably registered waste disposal

 facility

-A suitable and registered waste
+• A suitable and registered waste

 service provider must remove all

 waste materials off site.

 • Proof of disposal to be obtained and

 kept on record

+-1

 1